Flintshire Community Support Initiative

-From 1st October 2018, Flintshire County Council have commissioned KeyRing along with three other organisations to support people with disabilities in Flintshire under a new service structure known as the Community Services Initiative (CSI).
+From 1st October 2018, Flintshire County Council have commissioned KeyRing along with three other organisations to support people with disabilities in Flintshire under a new service structure known as the Community Support Initiative (CSI).

 Flintshire CSI places people with disabilities at the centre of all activities, focussing on what matters to people, with a holistic view of the individual’s needs.
-The services will focus on adults and children with disabilities who do not meet the threshold of requiring formal support plans from social care services and will instead reach adults and children at the earliest opportunity, providing services to prevent their needs escalating.
+The support will focus on adults and children with disabilities who do not meet the threshold of requiring formal support plans from social care services and will instead reach adults and children at the earliest opportunity, providing support to prevent their needs escalating.

 This will also include individuals without a formal diagnosis of a disability, but where support is required to meet their personal outcomes.
 The services are also accessible to those receiving formal care and support from the local authority, including their carers.